 Figure 1 illustrates our SGX model.
 We model enclaves and the operating system, their main functionality, and the operations through which they interact.
 Our model captures the main SGX functionalities (isolation, attestation, sealing) that are available on all SGX platforms.
 Scheduling operations.
 Enclave execution is scheduled by the OS.

-id ← Create(code).
-The OS can create an enclave by providing its code as an input.
-The SGX architecture creates a unique identifier that is defined by the processor on which it runs and by its code: id ← {code, processor}.

-- output ← Start(id, input).
-The OS can start a created enclave using its identifier and input data.
-The enclave executes the code that was assigned to it during creation.
-While an enclave is running, the OS and other enclaves are isolated from its runtime memory.
-Multiple instances of the same enclave can run concurrently on one platform. - Suspend(id) and Resume(id).
+- e ← Create(code).
+The system software running on the OS can create an enclave by providing its code.
+The SGX architecture creates a unique enclave identifier e that is defined by the code measurement. - i ← Start(e).
+The system software can start a created enclave using its enclave identifier e.
+The enclave generates a random and unique instance identifier i for the enclave instance that executes the code that was assigned to it during creation.
+While an enclave instance is running, the OS and other enclaves are isolated from its runtime memory.
+Each enclave instances has its own program counter and runtime memory. - Suspend(i) and Resume(i).
 The OS can suspend the execution of an enclave.
 When an enclave is suspended, its program counter and runtime memory retain their values.
-The OS can resume suspended enclave execution. - Terminate(id).
+The OS can resume suspended enclave execution. - Terminate(i).
 The OS can terminate the enclave execution.
-At termination, the enclave runtime memory is erased by the SGX architecture and the enclave id is rendered unusable.
+At termination, the enclave runtime memory is erased by the SGX architecture and the enclave identity e is rendered unusable.